symfony/symfony-docs/messenger.rst

 .. caution::

-    If a handler does *not* have ``from_transport`` config, it will be executed on *every* transport that the message is received from.
+    If a handler does *not* have ``from_transport`` config, it will be executed on *every* transport from where the message is received.

 Extending Messenger
 -------------------